Just what is

 culture.
 We were honored to be given the opportunity to take part

 in the festival marking the 60 Year Anniversary of the City of Narita.

 (In Japanese culture a 60th birthday is a very big event, and

 the city's official birthday party was a huge affair requiring five

 acknowledge the local businesses and organizations that have hired us

-to perform, and so have helped us to support our community’s service
+to perform, and by doing so have helped us to support our community’s service